The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 I needed a mat, props, and 6 months of practice for my YTT.
 A curious mindset and commitment were crucial.
 Some programs require books, but passion drove me!

-What is the difference between ytt and ryt?
+What is the difference between YTT and RYT?

 I learned YTT is the training program, like my 200-hour course.
 RYT is the certification you earn, registered with Yoga Alliance.
 It helped me teach professionally!